China demands end to U.S. surveillance after aircraft intercept

 Washington has accused Beijing of militarizing the South China Sea after creating artificial islands, while Beijing, in turn, has criticized increased U.S. naval patrols and exercises in Asia.

-The Pentagon statement said the Department of Defence was addressing the issue through military and diplomatic channels.
+The Pentagon statement said the Department of Defense was addressing the issue through military and diplomatic channels.

-China's Defence Ministry said in a fax that it was looking into reports on the incident.
+China's Defense Ministry said in a fax that it was looking into reports on the incident.

 "DANGEROUS INTERCEPTS"

-In 2015, the United States and China announced agreements on a military hotline and rules of behaviour to govern air-to-air encounters called the Code for Unplanned Encounters at Sea (CUES).
+In 2015, the United States and China announced agreements on a military hotline and rules of behavior to govern air-to-air encounters called the Code for Unplanned Encounters at Sea (CUES).

 "This is exactly the type of irresponsible and dangerous intercepts that the air-to-air annex to CUES is supposed to prevent," said Greg Poling, director of the Asia Maritime Transparency Initiative at Washington's Center for Strategic and International Studies think-tank.